fuze-ac/api-specs/PUBLIC_API_SPEC.md

    - When a downstream consumer treats it as the canonical owner of internal payout execution state
    - Then the design is considered misleading and fails review unless the artifact is clearly classified

-### 26.3 Authorization cases
+### 29.3 Authorization cases

 7. **Workspace-scoped read denied outside membership**
    - Given a user is authenticated but not a member of the requested workspace
-   - When they request workspace-scoped invoice or credits data
+   - When they request workspace-scoped invoice or Platform Credits data
    - Then the API returns authorization denial without leaking workspace details

 8. **Partner client denied operator-level action**